NguyenHongQuang116/Wildfire_DL/README.md

 https://docs.ultralytics.com/

-Dataset is about 5GB including train, validation and test (image and masks): provided based on request.
+Dataset is about 5GB including train, validation and test (images and masks): provided based on request.